icon_notification notification-animation 2

 • Foreign Currency Non-Resident Bank (FCNR (B)) account

-For NRO accounts, there is no limit on repatriation of current income (i.e., rent, interest, dividends, professional fees, and pension).
-You can repatriate capital income (i.e., proceeds from maturity of Fixed Deposit (FD), sale of property, redemption of mutual funds, shares, etc.) upto a maximum of USD 1 million per Financial Year (April-March) cumulatively from all your NRO accounts held in India.
+On repatriating current income such as rent, interest, dividends, professional fees, or pension.
+Capital income such as proceeds from maturity of Fixed Deposit (FD), sale of property, redemption of mutual funds or shares, etc. can be repatriated upto a maximum of USD 1 million per Financial Year (April-March) cumulatively from all your NRO accounts held in India.

-ICICI Bank customers can remit funds overseas through digital modes such as Retail Internet Banking (RIB) or iMobile Pay App, the bank’s mobile banking platform, besides making requests at any of the ICICI Bank branches in India and select geographies overseas. .
+ICICI Bank customers can remit funds overseas through digital mode such as Retail Internet Banking (RIB) or iMobile App, the bank’s mobile banking platform, besides making requests at any of the ICICI Bank branches in India and select geographies overseas.

 Did you know?

-NRIs can transfer upto USD 1 million from their NRO account to their NRE account per Financial Year (April-March)
+NRIs can transfer upto USD 1 million from their NRO account to NRE account in a Financial Year (April-March).

 Transfer money internationally as a resident Indian